 Oyster beds in Ireland received statutory recognition and protection in the Fisheries (Ireland) Act 1842.
 Many have been held under charter by individuals or by prescription since the 18th century.
-The Fisheries Amendment Act 1980 provided for licences and made provision in relation to oyster farming.
-There are oyster bed licences, oyster fishery orders and fish culture licences.

 The Minister may make byelaws fixing a period throughout which it should be lawful to take molluscs of the type specified from a locality specified in the byelaw.
-The Minister may make byelaws fixing a period up to three years during which it is not lawful to take or attempt to take molluscs of a type specified from the locality.
+The Minister may make byelaws fixing a period of up to three years during which it is not lawful to take or attempt to take molluscs of a type specified from the locality.

-The Minister may grant to the owner of any several fisheries or the owner of the bed and soil of any estuary, a licence to farm and plant the oyster bed within the limits of such fishery or oysters’ bed above and below the lowest water mark of spring tide.
+The Minister may grant to the owner of any several fisheries or the owner of the bed and soil of any estuary a licence to farm and plant the oyster bed within the limits of such fishery or oysters’ bed above and below the lowest water mark of spring tide.

 He may grant the owner or occupier of any land bordering on the sea or any estuary with a content of such occupier to any person with a licence to farm and plant an oyster bed on the shore adjacent to such land above or below the lowest water mark of spring tide.
-He may grant a license to form or plant on oyster bed below the lowest water mark or spring tide.
+He may grant a license to form or plant on an oyster bed below the lowest water mark or spring tide.

 There are provisions regarding revocation and determination of the licence.
 It is an offence to injure or damage licensed oyster beds.